 After you make your initial downpayment you can pay as little or as much per month as you like as long as the entire trip is paid off 30 days prior to your departure date.

-By the end of each day, my feet were so sore and I could barely walk because all of the towns are built into the side of cliffs so what seems like a short walk will turn into the hike of a lifetime.
+By the end of each day, my feet were so sore and I could barely walk because all of the towns are built into the side of cliffs so what seemed like a short walk will turn into the hike of a lifetime.

 Language Barrier.
-Praiano and the coastal towns have English speaking staff, therefore, we did not encounter any language barriers whatsoever.
+Praiano and the coastal towns have English-speaking staff, therefore, we did not encounter any language barriers whatsoever.

-Conclusion To My Amalfi Coast Itinerary
+Conclusion of my 5-day Amalfi Coast Itinerary

 Every nook and cranny of this beautiful coastline could easily be called romantic and the perfect place to reconnect with your spouse and remember why you fell in love.

 It is easy to leave a piece of your heart behind after visiting this remarkable stretch of coastline in southern Italy.
-If you’ve been dreaming of visiting the Amalfi Coast its time to stop dreaming and figure out when to visit Amalfi Coast.

 Additional Articles For Traveling